jootten/A2C_Lunar_Lander/report.md

 4. The model and the experiment
  4.1 An alternative actor: Recurrent policy network
 5. How to run training and testing
-6. Results
+6. Results and discussion
-7. Conclusion
-8. References
+7. References

 ### 1. Introduction/Motivation